danirod/vimrc/README.md

 This is my vimrc, the configuration file for my Vim distribution.

-It used to be a big deal for me some years ago, but nowadays my vimrc is more frugal and boring.
+It used to be a big deal for me some years ago, but nowadays my vimrc is frugal and boring.

 ## Compatibility

-This vimrc is used daily on UNIX and UNIX-like systems: GNU/Linux, \*BSD and macOS.
+This vimrc is used daily on UNIX and UNIX-like systems: GNU/Linux, BSD and macOS.
 Compatibility with Windows is unknown.

 I mostly use Vim 9.0 at the moment but there should be compatibility with Vim 8.2, which is currently the version in the oldstable branch of Debian.

-It should work with Neovim, but I don't use Neovim, so I am not aware.
+It should work with Neovim, but I don't use Neovim, so it is unknown.

-## Configuration

-Pull the Git submdoules:

-- `git submodule init`: will initialize after clone.
-- `git submodule update`: will clone the submodules.
-- `git submodule update --remote`: willñ pull latest updates.

 ## Plugins